+- People were protected from infections. - People and relatives told us staff had always worn personal protective equipment (PPE) during the COVID-

+19 pandemic.

-- People were protected from the risk of infection. - Relatives told us staff wore personal protective equipment (PPE) during the COVID-19 pandemic. - Staff described relevant infection control measures in place to protect people. - Staff told us they had received training in infection control, including COVID-19 and donning and doffing of PPE.
-They said there was always enough PPE available to ensure people were protected from infection, and that the registered manager always ensured supplies were in place.
+- The staff member described relevant infection control measures that were in place to protect people. - Staff had received training in infection control, including COVID-19.
+The staff member told us there was always enough PPE available to ensure people were protected from infection. - Staff undertook testing for COVID-19. - Processes were in place for the reporting and follow up of any accidents or incidents. - As there had been no accidents or incidents to date, there were no lessons learned at the time of the inspection.